Mountain Lion

 It’s rare for a female to breed before 2½ and 3 years of age; thereafter she usually has young at 2-year intervals.
 Gestation lasts 90–96 days.
 Young can be born in any month, but the peak is in July.
 There are usually 2–3 kittens per litter.
 The kittens are buffy spotted with black.
 They begin accompanying their mother on hunting trips at about 2 months of age and often stay with her for 2 years.
 Young males often travel hundreds of miles as they disperse to find new territories.

-There is little value for mountain lion fur, though some pelts are used for rugs or wall hangings.
-The meat is edible.
+Mountain lion lions are rarely harvested for their fur, but their meat is edible.
 Because this species is listed as extirpated in our state, mountain lions may only be killed if they are attacking livestock, domestic animals, or humans.

 Signs and Tracks